-Core components of the Arkade architecture, including VTXOs, Virtual Mempool, and Onchain Anchoring.
+Core components of the Arkade architecture, including VTXOs, Offchain Execution, and Onchain Anchoring.

 Virtual Transaction Outputs (VTXOs) are the fundamental building blocks of Arkade’s execution layer.
 They are programmable, offchain objects that mirror Bitcoin’s UTXO structure while expanding their capabilities within Arkade’s virtual execution environment.